-- Reagent (test) pad direct from container (dry): - Should match color chart zero color...a little lighter or darker color is acceptable. - Color should be uniform (not "spotty"). - If irregular brown/black, or spotted, do not use.
+- Does not need to match color chart zero color... a little lighter or darker color is acceptable.
+Must match chart zero color when reacted in water known to be free of test substance and interfering substances. - Color should be uniform (not "spotty"). - If irregular brown/black, or spotted, do not use.
 Typically means strips were exposed to excessive moisture and/or heat.
 Return strips to vendor.